robsiegwart/simpleFEA/README.md

 simpleFEA
 =========

-A completely simple and trivial structural FEA program as a project for learning FEA programming.
+A simple structural FEA program as a project for learning FEA programming.

 ## Contents
 Currently features the following: